(tinctura EUPHORBIA HIRTA)

-An application is also the treatment of syphilis.
+Another application is also the treatment of syphilis .

 Euphorbia hirta is locally used in Africa and Australia to treat numerous diseases, including hypertension and edema.

-Also regarded as a medication for diarrhea, ulcers and treatment of acute enteritis (inflammation of the small intestine).
+It is also regarded as an effective natural medication for diarrhea, ulcers and treatment of acute enteritis (inflammation of the small intestine).

 Flavonoids (quecitrin, quercetol), terpenoids, Coumarins, tannins, cardiac glycosides, triterpenes (phytosterols), Diterpenes (phorbol esters); alkenes, phenolic acids, shikimic acids (shikimic acid), choline.

-The aqueous stem bark- and leaf extracts of Euphorbia hirta have potent molluscicidal activity.
+The aqueous stem and leaf extracts of Euphorbia hirta have potent molluscicidal activity (pesticides against mollosks).

-It is a common medicinal plant of India, which is used in variety of diseases i.e. cough, asthma, colic, dysentery, genito-urinary diseases.
+It is a common medicinal plant of India, which is used in variety of diseases i.e. cough, asthma, colic, dysentery and genito-urinary diseases.

 The anti-diarrheic activity of the Euphorbia hirta whole plant was investigated.
 The lyophilized decoction demonstrated anti-diarrheic activity in experimental models of diarrhea induced by castor oil, arachidonic acid, and prostaglandin E2.

 A flavonoid, quercitrin, with antidiarrheic activity was isolated from this crude drug.
-A study suggests that the active component(s) in the water extract of E. hirta leaf had similar diuretic spectrum to that of Acetazolamide (used to prevent and reduce the symptoms of altitude sickness).
+A study suggests that the active component(s) in the water extract of E. hirta leaf had a similar diuretic spectrum to that of Acetazolamide (used to prevent and reduce the symptoms of altitude sickness).